ether/etherpad-lite/README.md

 </table>

 # Installation
-1. Download latest node.js version from <http://nodejs.org/> and build it with this instructions <https://github.com/joyent/node/wiki/Installation>. <br>
+1. Download the latest 0.4.x node.js release from <http://nodejs.org/#download> and build it with this instructions <https://github.com/joyent/node/wiki/Installation>. <br>
 The Node.js version of your Linux repository might be too old/new.
 Please compile from the source to get sure you have the correct version.
-We support node.js version 0.4.*
 2. Install npm `curl http://npmjs.org/install.sh | sh`
 3. Ensure you have installed the sqlite develob libraries, gzip and git `apt-get install libsqlite3-dev gzip git-core`
 4. Clone the git repository `git clone 'git://github.com/Pita/etherpad-lite.git'`